1. The Reckoning, by John Grisham. (Doubleday) A decorated World War II veteran shoots and kills a pastor inside a Mississippi church.

 2. The Point of It All, by Charles Krauthammer, edited by Daniel Krauthammer.
 (Crown Forum) A collection of essays, speeches and unpublished writings by the late conservative columnist.

 3. Educated, by Tara Westover.
-(Random House) The daughter of survivalists, who is kept out of school, educates herself enough to leave home for university.
+(Random House) The daughter of survivalists leaves home for university.

 4. Killing the SS, by Bill O’Reilly and Martin Dugard.
 (Holt) A look at the postwar manhunt for members of Hitler’s inner circle.

 5. Leadership, by Doris Kearns Goodwin.
-(Simon & Schuster) The challenges that shaped the leadership abilities of four presidents: Abraham Lincoln, Theodore Roosevelt, Franklin D. Roosevelt and Lyndon B. Johnson.
+(Simon & Schuster) The challenges that shaped the leadership abilities of four presidents.

-6. Shade, by Pete Souza.
-(Little, Brown) The former White House photographer juxtaposes pictures of former President Barack Obama with tweets, headlines and quotes from the Trump administration.
+8. Shade, by Pete Souza.
+(Little, Brown) Pictures of former President Barack Obama are juxtaposed with tweets, headlines and quotes from the Trump administration.

-7. Beastie Boys Book, by Michael Diamond and Adam Horovitz.
-(Spiegel & Grau) The story of the New York band who went from performing hard-core punk music to hip-hop stardom. (x)
+9. Beastie Boys Book, by Michael Diamond and Adam Horovitz.
+(Spiegel & Grau) The story of the New York band who achieved hip-hop stardom.

 10. Fear, by Bob Woodward.
-(Simon & Schuster) Based on hours of interviews with sources, the Pulitzer Prize-winning journalist describes debates and decisionmaking within the Trump White House.
+(Simon & Schuster) Debates and decisionmaking within the Trump White House.